USS Alhena: Assault on the Solomon Islands

 On 1 July, Alhena got underway for Tongatapu.
 Upon her arrival there, she was assigned to Amphibious Forces, Pacific Fleet.
 A few days later, the vessel sailed to the Fiji Islands to participate in amphibious landing exercises in preparation for the American thrust into the Solomon Islands in which United States forces would take the offensive for the first time in World War II.
 After completing the exercises, she sortied with Task Group (TG) 62.1 for Guadalcanal, arrived off that island on 7 August, and began unloading operations.
-In spite of heavy enemy air attacks, the ship carried out her task successfully and got underway on the evening of the 9th for Espiritu Santo, New Hebrides, where she arrived the next morning.
+In spite of heavy enemy air attacks, the ship carried out her task successfully and got underway on the evening of the 9th for Espiritu Santo, New Hebrides, where she arrived at 1409hrs on 12 August.
 The ship took on another load of cargo; set out for the Solomons on the 20th; reached Tulagi two days later; and began discharging sorely needed supplies.
 She meanwhile took on casualties and prisoners of war for evacuation to Espiritu Santo and reached that island on 24 August.